mfkiwl/kiwiRTOS/README.md

 ### Prerequisites

-Before attempting to build this project, make sure you have [Zig](https://ziglang.org/learn/getting-started/) installed on your machine.
+Before attempting to build this project, make sure you have [Zig](https://ziglang.org/learn/getting-started/) and [Nix](https://nixos.org/download.html) installed on your machine.

 ### Installation